 PanGazer’s image enhancements let you change the presentation of an image (brightness, etc.) to help you identify features of interest.
-Like the controls on a TV or computer monitor they let you alter your view of the image without changing the image itself.
+Like the controls on a TV or computer monitor they let you alter your view of the source image without changing the image itself and are very fast.

 PanGazer enhancements are intentionally potent; they exaggerate small differences.
-Other programs are better for fine-tuning an image for publication or printing; however, you can always save an enhanced view (without the status overlays, etc.) using Save current view as... from the Image or pop-up menus.
+Some other programs are better for fine-tuning an image for publication or printing.
+However, you can always save a PanGazer enhanced view (without the status overlays, etc.) using Snapshot current view ... from the View or pop-up menus.

-To change enhancements, open the Enhancements dialog box by pressing ‘e’, or by selecting Enhance view from the main Image menu or from the pop-up (right-click) menu.
+To change enhancements, open the Enhancements dialog by pressing ‘e’, or by selecting Enhance view ... from the main View menu or from the pop-up (right-click) menu.

 You can then move any (or all) of the sliders; they all adjust values from −1 through +1, with 0 being the default (no change from the image as loaded):

 The four sliders are independent and have only a small effect on display performance.
-At any time you can click the Reset button to revert all the enhancements to default (that is, all values to zero, hence showing the original image, un-enhanced).
+At any time you can click the Reset button to revert all the enhancements to default (that is, all values to zero, hence showing the original image).

-You can use Settings → Status Display → Show enhancement values to have the enhancement values displayed at the top left of the view even when the Enhancements dialog box is not open (this status is only shown when at least one enhancement value is non-zero).
+You can use Settings → Status Display → Show enhancement values to have the enhancement values displayed at the top right of the view even when the Enhancements dialog is not open (this status is only shown when at least one enhancement value is non-zero).

 |PanGazer and these web pages were written by Mike Cowlishaw; Please send me any corrections, suggestions, etc.|